AdityaShenoy2302/password-manager/README.md

 # Password Manager

 A simple and secure Password Manager application built with Python, Tkinter for the GUI, SQLite for database management, and the `cryptography` library for encrypting passwords.

-## Introduction

 This Password Manager allows you to securely store, generate, and retrieve passwords for different websites.
 All passwords are encrypted and stored locally in an SQLite database.

 ## Features